nextstrain/docs.nextstrain.org/src/tutorials/creating-a-workflow-vcf.rst

 =============

 1. :doc:`Install Nextstrain </install>`.
-2. Run through the :doc:`first tutorial<quickstart>`.
+2. Run through the :doc:`first tutorial<running-a-workflow>`.
 This will verify your installation.

 Setup
 =====